 The RA serves as a role model for students in every aspect of University life and is expected to know the various campus services available to students.
 Each RA is expected to guide his or her residents in the understanding of community standards, as well as in upholding University policies and procedures.

-- Sophomore academic standing
+- Sophomore standing (2nd year student)

 - Maintain a 2.5 SMU semester and cumulative GPA